wendig-ou/oai-srg/README.md

 * checkout the repo to within apache's DocumentRoot
-* copy .env.sample to .env and make changes within the file to reflect your deployment
+* copy .env.sample to .env and make changes within the file to reflect your deployment.
+These are just environment variables, you may also configure them with your web-server's environment, e.g. with Apache's SetEnv
 * run `composer install --no-dev`
 * run `composer dump-autoload`
 * run the setup routine: `php bin/setup.php` to create the database structure

 ## Development

-To get started developing, first install VirtualBox and Vagrant and git.
-Then make sure that the guest additions plugin is installed by running
+To get started developing, first install VirtualBox, Vagrant and git.
+Then make sure the guest additions plugin is installed by running

 ~~~ bash
 vagrant plugin install vagrant-vbguest